 How Positive Thinking Improves Your Health

 Research is beginning to reveal that positive thinking is about much more than just being happy or displaying an upbeat attitude.
-Positive thoughts can actually create real value in your life and help you build skills that last much longer than a smile.
+Positive thoughts can create real value in your life and help you build skills that last much longer than a smile.

 Negative Thinking

 Researchers have long known that negative emotions program your brain to do a specific action.
 Negative emotions narrow your mind and focus your thoughts.
-For example, when you’re in a fight with someone, your anger and emotion might consume you to the point where you can’t think about anything else.
+For example, when you’re in a fight with someone, your anger and emotions might consume you to the point where you can’t think about anything else.
 Your brain closes off from the outside world and focuses on the negative emotions of fear, anger, and stress.
 Negative emotions prevent your brain from seeing the other options and choices that surround you.
 It’s your survival instinct.

 Positive Thinking

-Afterward, each participant was asked to imagine themselves in a situation where similar feelings would arise.
+Afterward, researchers asked each participant to imagine themselves in a situation where similar feelings would arise.
 Participants who saw images of fear and anger wrote down the fewest responses.
-Meanwhile, the participants who saw images of joy and contentment, wrote down a significantly higher number of actions that they would take, even when compared to the neutral group.
+Meanwhile, the participants who saw images of joy and contentment wrote down a significantly higher number of actions that they would take, even when compared to the neutral group.
 When you are experiencing positive emotions like joy, contentment, and love, you will see more possibilities in your life.
 These findings were among the first that proved that positive emotions broaden your sense of possibility and open your mind up to more options.

 Effects

 The benefits of positive emotions don’t stop after a few minutes.
-In fact, the biggest benefit that positive emotions provide is the ability to build skills and develop resources for use later in life.
+In fact, the greatest benefit that positive emotions provide is the ability to build skills and develop resources for use later in life.
 Negative emotions do the opposite.